 On 11 March 2020, the World Health Organization ("WHO") characterized the outbreak of a strain of the novel coronavirus ("COVID-19") as a global pandemic which has resulted in a series of public health and emergency measures that have been put in place to combat the spread of the virus.
 The Company has taken steps to ensure the health and safety of employees and that all safety guidelines as established by health authorities are met.
-On 26 March 2020 given the unprecedented circumstances brought about by COVID-19, the joint venture decided to temporarily pause activities in the Beetaloo Sub-basin, with the resumption of activities at Kyalla 117 in September 2020, full details are included in the Company's AIF.
+On 26 March 2020 given the unprecedented circumstances brought about by COVID-19, the joint venture decided to temporarily pause activities in the Beetaloo Sub-basin, with the resumption of activities at Kyalla 117 in September 2020, full details are included in the Group's Annual Information Form for the fiscal year ended 31 December 2021.